Symmetric localization of $\nu_{\text{tot}}=4/3$ fractional topological insulator edges

 \textit{Discussion. ---} In this work, we investigate the edge-state two-terminal conductance of a $\nu_{\text{tot}}=4/3$ FTI, relevant to the recent twisted MoTe$_2$ experiment \cite{WangY2026}.
 For edge states with strict $S_z$ conservation, we find that the edge theory remains conducting for the leading $S_z$-conserving TRS perturbations.
 However, the two-terminal conductance is nonuniversal and depends on the details.
-For example, the one-electron disorder backscattering $\mathcal{S}_{I,M}$ [Eq.~(\ref{Eq:S_I_M})] can reduce the ballistic conductance $\frac{4}{3}\frac{e^2}{h}$ to $\frac{2}{3}\frac{e^2}{h}$ per edge when equilibrium between the charge-$e$ and charge-$e/3$ channels is achieved \cite{KaneCL1994,ProtopopovIV2017,NosigliaC2018}.
-Furthermore, the interactions $\mathcal{S}_{I,+}$ and $\mathcal{S}_{I,J}$ can induce nontrivial correlation by removing a subset of the low-energy and further result in conductance quanta $\frac{2}{3}\frac{e^2}{h}$ and $\frac{4}{3}\frac{e^2}{h}$ per edge, respectively.
 In the long edge limit, we expect the two-terminal edge-state conductance converges to either $\frac{2}{3}\frac{e^2}{h}$ (dominant $\mathcal{S}_{I,M}$ or $\mathcal{S}_{I,+}$) or $\frac{4}{3}\frac{e^2}{h}$ (dominant $\mathcal{S}_{I,J}$) per edge, demonstrating the topological protection in the $S_z$-conserving edge states.